-- If you have the new wooden furniture and are using a College loft kit, do not take your bed down.
+- If you have the new wooden furniture and are using a University loft kit, do not take your bed down.

-- If you are an approved worker for Commencement and/or are taking part in the graduation ceremonies, you must state your reason for staying by completing the late stay form on MyLC by the deadline.
+- If you are an approved worker for Commencement and/or are taking part in the graduation ceremonies, you must state your reason for staying by completing the late stay form on MyLynchburg by Monday, May 13, 2019.
 (Once you log in, click the “residential” link on the left, then the “Arrival form” tab.)
 Permission or denial to stay in the residence halls will be sent to you via email.
 Failure to register may result in loss of housing privileges and/or fines.

-- If you have any appliances, clothes, school supplies, or plants that you will be throwing away, you may contact Chris Gibbons in the SERVE office at ext.
-8470 and donate them for distribution through that office.
+- If you have any appliances, clothes, school supplies, or plants that you will be throwing away, you may contact Chris Gibbons in the Office for Community Involvement office at 434.544.8470 and donate them for distribution through that office.